2025 Dehradun Municipal Corporation election

-The 2025 Dehradun Municipal Corporation election is a municipal election to the Dehradun Municipal Corporation which governs Dehradun City, the largest city in Uttarakhand.
-It was held on 23 January 2025.
+The 2025 Dehradun Municipal Corporation election was a municipal election to the Dehradun Municipal Corporation which governs Dehradun City, the largest city in Uttarakhand.
+It took place on 23 January 2025.

+To the 100-ward body, 63 members from the Bharatiya Janata Party were elected, while 24 came from the Indian National Congress and remaining 13 being Independents.

 Election schedule

 The election schedule was announced by the state election commission on 23 December 2024.